opengisch/slyr-pitch/coruna_2019/PITCHME.md

 ![opengis.ch](assets/images/opengis_team.png)

 Note:
 I work in a small distributed company called OpenGIS.ch.
 We are specialized on open-source GIS and web development for small and medium businesses.

----
-@title[The Problem]
+--- @title[The Problem]
 ## The problem
+- 1203 ESRI Symbols
+- Points, Lines, Polygons
+- Extensive use of ESRI Fonts

 Note:
 It all started last year, when a client, a public administration who has always worked with ESRI finally decided to support QGIS users and start using it to publish their projects.
 But over the years they have created a library of